enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 Now we have items that display, edit and delete todos.
-Next we need a list item to add these todo-items.
+Next we need a list item to add these items.
 Copy and paste the following into `/app/elements/todo-list.mjs`.